Halo Infinite reveal pits the Master Chief against The Banished in an open world

 Gameplay

-The first gameplay revelation trailer started with Master Chief’s suit being crafted at the beginning of the supersoldier problem.
+The first gameplay revelation trailer started with Master Chief’s suit being crafted.
 Master Chief says, “There won’t be a home if we don’t stop the Banished.”

-The chief teams up with a man with a beard on a new homeworld where they fight The Banished.
-They crash land and immediately hop into a Warthog vehicle.
+The chief teams up with a man with a beard on a new homeworld, where they fight The Banished.
+They crash-land and immediately hop into a Warthog vehicle.
 They check out an area map of a large region, drive by some places occupied by the Covenant forces, and immediately take them on.
 Master Chief makes short work of them.
 Clearly, this is some kind of open world map.

 Then some Brutes drop into the scene.
 Master Chief makes use of a wide variety of weapons during the demo, and he hides behind a shield.
 He uses familiar weapons and seizes some high-powered gear from the enemies, including a familiar grenade launcher used by the Brutes.
 Master Chief’s movement is fast, and he seems more nimble in combat.
 The enemies barely have time to react as he moves around to flank them.

 The world itself looks beautiful with real-time ray tracing graphics.
 You can see great shadows and lighting.
-The sky looks great, as does the flowing grass and the water.
+The sky looks beautiful, as does the flowing grass and the water.
 There’s ambient life with birds flocking.
 The music pounds away with a heavy drumbeat during combat.
-As the camera pulls out, you can see the planet that you are on some kind of Halo ring.
+As the camera pulls out, you can see the planet that you are on has some kind of Halo ring.
 You can see that it has been damaged, with a whole section of it broken.

-The user interface is different, as you see some gold polygons on the outer ages when Master Chief gets hit with fire.
+The user interface is different, as you see some gold polygons on the outer edges when Master Chief gets hit with fire.
 The chief’s shotgun is quite powerful.
 When the chief reaches his goal, he finds The Banished leader saying via transmission that he is one step ahead of the Spartan warrior and it’s time for the final legendary battle.
 He says humanity’s fleet has been defeated and “the ring is already under our control.”
 He adds, “This is my last fight, a true test of legends.
 Set a fire in your heart, Spartan.
 Bear your fangs.
 Fight on.
 Die well.”